 What is hedge bedstraw?

-Hedge bedstraw is a common perennial plant, scientifically known as Galium mollugo, often found in hedgerows, meadows, and grasslands.
+Hedge bedstraw is a common perennial plant often found in hedgerows, woodlands, and grasslands.
+It is known for its scrambling growth habit and distinctive whorls of leaves.

 Where does hedge bedstraw typically grow?